rgitrepo/kubernetes-beginner-to-pro/docs/day11/tracing-and-profiling.md

 ## **2. What is Tracing?**

 Tracing in the context of software development refers to tracking the execution of a function or a sequence of functions to understand how much time each part of the code takes to execute.
 This can help identify performance bottlenecks and improve system efficiency.
+Tracing is mostly used by developers.

 ### **2.1.
 Jaeger: A Popular Tracing Tool**
 One of the most widely used tools for tracing is **Jaeger**.
 Jaeger is used for monitoring and troubleshooting microservices-based distributed systems.
 It allows you to monitor how requests propagate through different services and how long each part of the system takes to respond.